-- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-060, originally issued April 3, 2020 and most recently amended on February 22, 2022, imposes a quarantine requirement on individuals who have had close contact to a person infected with COVID 19 unless specific criteria described in the order are met. - Pursuant to a February 28, 2022 advisory from the California Department of Public Health, effective March 1, 2022 the requirement that unvaccinated individuals mask in indoor public settings will move to a strong recommendation that all persons, regardless of vaccination status, contintue to mask wijhile in indoor ublic settings and businesses. - The Alameda County Public Health Department strongly recommends that everyone 2 years of age and older wear a mask, regardless of their vaccination status, in indoor public settings and businesses, and advises that masks are required indoors at businesses, government offices, youth-serving facilities, and workplace settings that choose to require everyone to mask. - Workplaces must comply with Cal/OSHA safety standards.
+- Order No. 20-05g, originally issued April 3, 2020 and most recently amended on January 10, 2022, imposes a mandate that all individuals diagnosed or likely to have COVID 19 must isolate themselves and follow requirements further specified in the Order. - Order No. 20-060, originally issued April 3, 2020 and most recently amended on February 22, 2022, imposes a quarantine requirement on individuals who have had close contact to a person infected with COVID 19 unless specific criteria described in the order are met. - Order No. 22-01 (effective February 16, 2022) rescinded Order No. 21-06 (effective on December 8, 2021) which mandated face coverings be worn in indoor public spaces.
+Pursuant to Order No. 22-01, unvaccinated or incompletely vaccinated individuals over the age of two years must continue to wear face coverings indoors and workplaces will be subject to regulations on indoor masking issued by Cal/OSHA.
+The order further states that it is not intended to prohibit the wearing of masks by vaccinated individuals.
+Indeed, the Health Officer recommends continued use of masks by all in these settings.